systemslibrarian/systemslibrarian/README.md

 **Stack:** AES-256-GCM · Argon2id · ML-KEM-1024 hybrid (post-quantum) · fountain codes · versioned byte-level protocol · fail-closed parsing

-Actively hardening.
-Not yet externally audited — all primitives are standard and publicly vetted.
-Security depends on correct implementation, and I document where the gaps are.
 ---

 ## 🛡️ Applied Security Engineering (Live Demonstration)